-The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for Section 504 services is the campus counselor or district 504 Coordinator, Valerie Dykstra at 830-851-0727.
+The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for Section 504 services is the student's campus counselor or Director of Special Education, Valerie Dykstra at 830-851-0727.

-[See A Student with Physical or Mental Impairments Protected under Section 504 on page 36.]
+[See A Student with Physical or Mental Impairments Protected under Section 504 on page 35.]